-2.2.1 Types of Investors in Alternative Funds

-Due to the persistently low interest rate environment, alternative funds have experienced a considerable capital inflow from German institutional investors during the past couple of years.
+2.2.1 Types of Investors in Alternative Funds During the last two decades, alternative funds have experienced a considerable and increasing capital inflow from German institutional investors.
 A significant portion of the institutional investors are professional pension funds (berufsständische Versorgungswerke) and insurance companies, but also tax-exempt or taxable corporate pension funds (Pensionskassen, Pensionsfonds) and, increasingly, banks.
 Furthermore, industrial companies can be found as investors in alternative investment funds, especially in specialised private equity or venture capital funds, which promise strategically interesting investment opportunities for the investing company.
-Finally, public investors (öffentlich-rechtliche Geldgeber) invest in alternative funds, which is often motivated by reasons of broader structural economy policy.
+Finally, public investors (öffentlich-rechtliche Geldgeber) invest in alternative funds, which is often motivated by reasons of broader structural economic policy.